91,99 €

 • Gebundenes Buch

 The aim of this book is to question the standard Christian narrative about procreation.
-It explores a number of philosophical arguments for anti-natalism and argues that many of them are compatible with Christianity.
+It explores the key philosophical arguments for anti-natalism and argues that many of them are compatible with Christianity.
 It also develops a risk-based argument suggesting that even a slight possibility of one s children going to hell should give prospective parents pause.
 Undergirding these ideas is the uncontroversial assumption that in most cases Christians should be concerned with preventing harm.
-The book also features work on the history of anti-natalism, especially within Christianity, and concludes by addressing an extensive number of objections. …mehr

 Produktbeschreibung